Undergraduate Advisor Information

-Any unwanted communication of a sexual nature, whether verbal, physical, written, or pictorial, which has the purpose or effect of intimidating the person receiving the communication, or any solicitation of sexual conduct of any nature when submission to or rejection of such contact is used as the basis for either implicitly or explicitly imposing favorable or adverse terms and conditions of academic standing constitutes sexual harassment and will not be condoned or tolerated.
+Any unwanted conduct of a sexual nature, whether verbal, physical, written, or pictorial, which has the purpose or effect of creating a hostile environment for the person subjected to the conduct, or any solicitation of sexual conduct of any nature when submission to or rejection of such contact is used as the basis for either implicitly or explicitly imposing favorable or adverse terms and conditions of academic standing constitutes sexual harassment and will not be condoned or tolerated.
+Moreover, sexual misconduct including stalking, dating or domestic violence and sexual assault is prohibited.

-Appropriate corrective action will be taken toward any student or employee who is found to have violated UNL's non-discrimination or sexual harassment policies.
-Further, UNL commits itself toward the assurance of non-retaliation toward the person suspecting or experiencing discrimination or sexual harassment.
+Appropriate corrective action will be taken toward any student or employee who is found to have violated UNL's non-discrimination, sexual harassment and/or sexual misconduct policies.
+Further, UNL commits itself toward the assurance of non-retaliation toward any person who reports harassment, sexual misconduct or discrimination or who participates in an investigation of such conduct.

-If you suspect or experience discrimination, sexual harassment, or retaliation toward yourself or others, please keep records of specifics and report the conduct.
+If you suspect or experience discrimination, sexual harassment, or retaliation toward yourself or others, please keep records or other evidence of specifics and report the conduct.

-If you do not feel comfortable telling the person to stop the behavior, or if the behavior does not cease once you have made the request that it do so, you may tell an administrator, professor or counselor.
-These individuals are then required to pass the information on to the people who can take corrective action.
+If you do not feel comfortable telling a person to stop inappropriate behavior, or if the behavior does not cease once you have made the request that it do so, you may seek assistance from an administrator, professor or counselor.
+Persons designated by the University as Responsible Employees are required to report sexual discrimination, harassment and misconduct reported to them.
+Other employees are encouraged to provide assistance and/or report.

-More information regarding discrimination, harassment and avenues available is posted on most bulletin boards in buildings throughout the UNL campus.
+More information regarding discrimination, harassment, available reporting, and resource options is posted on most bulletin boards in buildings throughout the UNL campus and on the University’s Title IX webpage.

 All students registered for classes at UNL have access to the University Health Center.
 The University encourages students to maintain adequate health insurance coverage throughout their enrollment at UNL.

-Because the University's student insurance plan requires students to have access to the University Health Center, all international students who are enrolled in fewer than 7 credit hours will also be assessed the Health Center portion of the UPFF fee to maintain this access.
+Because StudentBlue insurance requires students to have access to the University Health Center, all international students who are enrolled in fewer than seven credit hours will also be assessed the UHC portion of the UPFF fee to maintain this access.

-International students may obtain a waiver from purchasing the University’s student health insurance if they have proof of equivalent insurance benefits under another plan.
+International students may obtain a waiver from purchasing StudentBlue health insurance if they have proof of equivalent insurance benefits under another plan.
+International students, see UHC for policy information about health insurance premiums.

-Waiver information for international and graduate assistant students and information about health insurance premiums are available on the University Health Center.
+Waiver information for international and graduate assistant students and information about health insurance premiums are available on UHC’s website: www.health.unl.edu For questions about StudentBlue, contact UHC at 402.472.7435 or email@example.com.

 Inter-campus and Joint Registration (Financial Aid).
 Students who will be jointly registered at the University of Nebraska at Kearney (UNK) and UNL or the University of Nebraska at Omaha (UNO) and UNL, will be funded for financial aid by the institution at which they are originally enrolled and are pursuing a degree.